 - Parking: 2 designated parking spots are closest to the small museum and gift shop entrance.
 Van access is possible for both spots if one van backs up into it.
 A barrier-free pathway leads from the parking lot to the entrance of the museum and gift shop.

 - Automatic Doors get you in and out of the museum and gift shop hand-free.

-- Bathrooms: An accessible toilet is available just outside the museum and gift ship for both men and woman, equipped with grab-bars and a roll-up sink.
-Hooks, soap dispensers, and hand-dryers have been lowered for wheelchair access.
+- Bathrooms: An accessible toilet is available just outside the museum and gift shop for both men and women, equipped with grab-bars and a roll-up sink.
+Hooks, soap dispensers, and hand dryers have been lowered for wheelchair access.

 - Drinking Fountain: A modified drinking fountain is between the main doors for the men’s and women’s bathrooms.
 A drink vending machine is also located nearby.